 If your technology is the stand-out performer and you are or could become the thought leader in target markets, you could enjoy enviable growth with a reduced marketing spend.
 See more on the role of thought leadership in high tech marketing here.

 This is why small high tech companies should aspire to being Thought Leaders.
-It gives smart companies an undeniable edge, and it's fits better with small size: true thought leaders are usually small and nimble, never large and cumbersome.
+It gives smart companies an undeniable edge, and it's fits better with small size: true thought leaders are usually small and agile, never large and cumbersome.
 It's a critical element in achieving growth in a market awash with large, well-heeled competitors.

 So what does that really mean?